ga4gh/data-security/AAI/AAIConnectProfile.md

             1. A metadata URL (.well-known URL) SHOULD be used here to use the jwks_uri parameter.

+            2. This includes checking the signature of Embedded Tokens that the Claim Clearinghouse may wish to use.

         2. Check iss attribute to ensure a trusted broker has generated the token

+            1. If evaluating an Embedded Token, trust MUST be established based on the signer of the Embedded Token itself.
+In Claim Clearinghouses participating in open federation, the Claim Clearinghouse does not necessarily have to trust the Broker that includes Embedded Tokens within another token in order to use the Embedded Token (although the Claim Clearinghouse MAY require any other Broker involved in the propagation of the claims to also be trusted if the Claim Clearinghouse needs to restrict its trust model).

         3. Check exp to ensure the token has not expired